 Jim tells David of his journey raising a special needs son and how it helped enrich his and his family’s life.
 Sadly, Luke passed away in December of 2016 but the Mueller family moves forward and Jim shares with us his many insights he learned from being Luke’s father.

-Tom Couch: This is the special fathers network podcast.
-The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs through our personalized matching process.
-New fathers with special needs children connect with mentor fathers in a similar situation.
+Tom Couch: This is the Special Fathers Network Podcast.
+The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

-This is the Special Fathers Network podcast stories of fathers helping fathers.
+David Hirsch: Hi, I’m David Hirsch.
+This is the Special Fathers Network Podcast, stories of fathers helping fathers.

 Tom Couch: And I’m Tom Couch.
 David’s guest today is Jim Mueller.
-Jim and his wife Margot are parents of three children, Jessica, Lily and Luke, who was born as a spastic quadriplegic with cerebral palsy.
+Jim and his wife Margot are parents of three children, Jessica, Lili and Luke, who was born as a spastic quadriplegic with cerebral palsy.

 Jim Mueller: A lightness and laughter.